-A show against the indifference of the universe for 14 musicians, six singers, electronics, 3D-Sound and 10 dancers
+A show against the indifference of the universe for 14 musicians, six singers, electronics, 3D-Sound

 For many centuries, melancholy was interpreted in various and often contradictory ways.
 It has been regarded as a physical illness as well as a moment of contemplation, as a possibility of overcoming earthly suffering, and as a sister of ingenuity.
 The puzzling polyhedron in Albrecht Dürer’s famous copperplate engraving Melencolia I has become a symbol for the unsolvable amidst the human desire for salvation and the rational demystification of the world.